 - The practice reviewed the needs of its local population and engaged with NHS England and NHS Herts Valleys Clinical Commissioning Group (CCG) to secure improvements to services where these were identified.
-For example, the practice in conjunction with the CCG and neighbouring practices was working towards establishing a 'Hub' to provide on the day urgent appointments. - Patients said they found it easy to make an appointment with a GP and there was continuity of care, with urgent appointments available the same day. - Patient satisfaction for telephone access to appointments was lower than local CCG and national averages.
-For example 69% of patients said they could get through easily to the practice by phone compared to CCG average of 78% and the national average of 73%. - The practice had good facilities and was well equipped to treat patients and meet their needs. - Information about how to complain was available and easy to understand and evidence showed the practice responded quickly to issues raised.
+For example the practice was developing a business plan to locally manage needs of patients with multiple long-term conditions who used four or more medicines and needed frequent hospital appointments (called patients with multimorbidity) following a review of a recently published NICE guideline. - Patients said they found it easy to make an appointment with a GP and there was continuity of care, with urgent appointments available the same day. - Patient satisfaction with telephone access to appointments was better than CCG and national averages.
+For example 89% of patients said they could get through easily to the practice by phone compared to CCG average of 78% and the national average of 73%. - The practice had good facilities and was well equipped to treat patients and meet their needs. - Information about how to complain was available and easy to understand and evidence showed the practice responded quickly to issues raised.
 Learning from complaints was shared with staff and other stakeholders as appropriate.